BunshipBunship

 1. Create account at cloud.trigger.dev

-2. Create a project, note your Project ID and Secret Key
+2. Create a project, note your Project ID and the Secret Key used by Web/API to enqueue runs

 TRIGGER_SECRET_KEY=sk_dev_your_key_here